Having gone a year or two past sixty,

 Three old men slowly pass, followed by three others, and they by three others,

-They are beautiful—the one in the middle of each group holds his companions by the hand,
+They are beautiful; the one in the middle of each group holds his companions by the hand,

 As they walk, they give out perfume wherever they walk.

-The admirable sight of the perfect old man—over eighty years old,
+The admirable sight of the perfect old man, over eighty years old,

 A man of wonderful vigor, calmness, beauty of person, whose life has been magnificently developed,

-When he went with his five sons and many grandsons to hunt or fish, you would pick him out as the most beautiful and vigorous of the gang,
+You would pick him out as the most beautiful and vigorous of the gang,

-You would wish long and long to be with him, you would wish to sit by him that you and he might touch each other.
+You would wish to sit by him that you and he might touch each other.

 Or the perfect old woman,